thearyanahmed/go-rest-starterkit/README.md

 # kloudlabllc

-golang-mongodb-restful-starter-kit is a golang restful api starter kit using mongoDB and JWT.
+github.com/thearyanahmed/kloudlabllc is a golang restful api starter kit using mongoDB and JWT.
 It is very useful for beginners.

 ### Features!